 Top 10 Stevie Ray Vaughan Songs

-Stevie Ray Vaughan's well-deserved induction as part of the Rock and Roll Hall of Fame’s Class of 2015 gives us a chance to celebrate one of the most dearly missed guitarists of all time.
+In the years since that Aug.
+27, 1990 tragedy, Vaughan's stature has only grown.
+Subsequent accolades included well-deserved induction as part of the Rock and Roll Hall of Fame’s Class of 2015.
 We can’t offer a shiny trophy atop a fancy display case in Cleveland, of course.
 So, we'll simply shower praise instead on these Top 10 Stevie Ray Vaughan Songs.

-Another playful blues stunner from Stevie Ray Vaughan’s eye-opening debut, ‘Pride and Joy’ flips the coin on ‘Cold Shot''s disillusion (and the fundamental downcast nature of the blues itself) by showing that Stevie’s music could be the ultimate pick-me-up.
-Also his debut single, the second-to-last selection in our list of Top 10 Stevie Ray Vaughan Songs also introduced many a listener to our hero -- and to the classic Texas shuffle, as well -- on its way into Billboard’s Top 20.
+Another playful blues stunner from Stevie Ray Vaughan’s eye-opening debut, "Pride and Joy" flips the coin on the disillusion of "Cold Shot" (and the fundamental downcast nature of the blues itself) by showing that Stevie’s music could be the ultimate pick-me-up.
+Also his debut single, the second-to-last selection in our list of Top 10 Stevie Ray Vaughan Songs also introduced many a listener to our hero – and to the classic Texas shuffle, as well – on its way into the Billboard Top 20.